How to avoid an insidious thought error.

 And yet she adamantly refuses to continue with the new medication, insisting it's the cause of a symptom complex she's had for two decades.
 And no matter how cogently I argue that the new medicine can't be to blame (and I'm always careful to pick medicines not known to cause or exacerbate constipation), she refuses to continue with it.

-Though certainly she could be right about one or even two pills exacerbating her constipation, the likelihood that all sixteen pills I've given her have caused the same exact symptom in the context of the symptom already existing is just too far-fetched.
+Though certainly she could be right about 1 or even 2 pills exacerbating her constipation, the likelihood that all 16 pills I've given her have caused the same exact symptom in the context of the symptom already existing is just too far-fetched.
 A much more likely explanation is that she's indulging in magical thinking.

 On the other hand, maybe not.
 As much as we yearn to know truths about the world around us (and inside us), we can only ever see objective reality through the lens of subjective experience.
 We may all agree objective evidence abounds for the existence of gravity, but that's only because we all have the same subjective experience of having our feet pulled back to Earth every time we take a step.